 Section 5 of this document describes the process of ‘training’ a model to predict results.

 Once the model is trained we can use the same trained model to predict using the testing data i.e. the unseen data.
 Once this is done we can develop a confusion matrix, this tells us how well our model is trained.
-A confusion matrix has 4 parameters, which are ‘True positives’, ‘True Negatives’, ‘False Positives’ and ‘False Negative’.
-We prefer that we get more values in the True negatives and true positives to get a more accurate model.
+A confusion matrix has 4 parameters, which are ‘True positives’, ‘True Negatives’, ‘False Positives’ and ‘False Negatives’.
+We prefer that we get more values in the True Negatives and True Positives to get a more accurate model.
 The size of the Confusion matrix completely depends upon the number of classes.

 True positives: These are cases in which we predicted TRUE and our predicted output is correct.